 Get enthusiastic, be passionate about your life, create new dreams, new visions and get passionate about achieving them.
 Take steps to do so, ” Rome wasn’t built in a day.
 They were laying bricks every day.”

 Be prepared.
 Know your enemies.
 When we observe, we notice a pattern in their behaviour—also listening to words instead of taking them in.
-They do actually yell on themselves.
+They do actually yell at themselves.
 Blocking them, deleting them, moving, getting out restraining orders, occupation orders, non-molestation orders, take a stand for your rights, boundaries up and do not let them cross, keep as much evidence as you can, especially if co-parenting, everything via messages, save them all and watch your responses.
 Retreat, rethink and respond.
-At the same time preparing for your future and taking massive action to achieve your new dreams.
+At the same time, preparing for your future and taking massive action to achieve your new dreams.

-Rely on you look inwards, accept responsibility for you.
+Rely on you, look inwards, accept responsibility for you.
 Give responsibility back to the rightful owner for their behaviour, ask for help from good people when needed.